-On July 8, 2019, the New York State Department of Health (NYSDOH) accepted proposed regulations from the State’s Drinking Water Quality Council that will set a Maximum Contaminant Level (MCL).
-These proposed regulations are currently within the public comment period, but are expected to be adopted before the end of 2019.
-Currently, it is unclear when the new MCLs set by NYSDOH will go into effect as well as when water providers must comply with the newly created guidelines.
+On July 8, 2019, the New York State Department of Health (NYSDOH) accepted proposed regulations from the State’s Drinking Water Quality Council that will set an MCL for the compounds 1,4-dioxane, PFOA and PFOS.
+These proposed regulations are expected to be adopted in 2020.
+Currently, it is unclear when the established MCL’s will go into effect as well as when water providers must comply with the newly created guidelines.

-While the state is progressing with the strictest regulations on 1,4-dioxane and PFAS in the entire country, the Plainview Water District is working aggressively to get out in front of the changing policies and has authorized a series of proactive actions, including:
+While the state is progressing with the strictest regulations on 1,4-dioxane and PFAS in the entire country, the Plainview Water District (PWD) has been working aggressively to implement treatment in advance of the changing policies and has authorized a series of proactive actions, including:

 - Actively piloting advanced treatment technologies for the removal of 1,4-dioxane through a grant obtained from the Center for Clean Water Technology (CCWT) at Stony Brook University.
 This vital pilot program will study two types of Advanced Oxidation Processes (AOP) in conjunction with another District on Long Island.
 AOP is the most promising type of treatment for the removal of 1,4-dioxane from potable water systems.

 - Actively piloting a third AOP pilot program at Plant 1 to treat for 1,4-dioxane.